NescienceSoftware/Nescience-Indexing-CLI/README.md

 ## Build

-The best way to validate a new release is directly accessing the scripts provided in the "Scripts" folder.
+The best way to validate a new release is to directly access the scripts provided in the "Scripts" folder.

 ---